-In view of the planned evaluation of Activities and verification of Indicators attained as stated in the IDUB application, the IDUB Coordinating Office has created a Team for Monitoring Results and indicators of IDUB.
+In view of the planned evaluation of Activities and verification of Indicators attained as stated in the IDUB application, in the IDUB Programme has created a Team for Monitoring Results and indicators of IDUB.
 The main task of the Team is to determine the effects of Activities and Programme Projects achieved during the implementation of the Programme Objective.

 The scope of the Team’s activities

 Within the scope of its responsibilities, the Team will carry out activities such as: